Real Estate Tokenization – Where Are We At?

 The value proposition of asset tokenization gained particular importance in the real estate market.
-Many projects arose this year, promising to disrupt the entire industry.
-In this article, we’ll have a look at what happened to these projects, and what can we expect for 2020.
+Many projects were created this year, promising to disrupt the entire industry.
+In this article, we’ll have a look at what happened to these initiatives, and what can we expect for 2020.

 This year began with high expectations.
 All odds were set on security tokens redefining the future of digital assets.
 Following the crash of the ICO market, the potential of a regulated framework to crowdfunding held great promise.
 Added to the realm was the property industry, which would become inclusive and provide liquidity through tokenization.

 The potential lies in the fact that one-third of the world’s wealth is held in cash, and the remaining is held in real estate and securities.
 This means that liquidity is locked up, and security tokens were seen as the path to change that.

 Let’s recall.
 Since security tokens behave like traditional securities, but it’s seen as a safer way to raise money.
 In the post-ICO world, having a “foolproof” system against scams was all that startups and investors were looking for.

 Security tokens are essentially digital assets that rely on smart contracts to divide the ownership of some legal entity.
 They allow traditional investments to be “fractionated” into tokenized assets, which are more stable than conventional cryptocurrencies.

 For more info, check out our in-depth piece on security tokens.